yuchida-tamu/ingreedy/dev-log.md

 - Think about recipe scaling functionality
 - Plan for ingredient substitution suggestions
 - Consider integration with popular grocery delivery services

+## Notes for Future Work

+### Integration Testing and Dependency Injection

+- Plan and design a comprehensive testing strategy for the project.
+- Refactor the project to support Dependency Injection (DI) for better testability.
+  - Use a DI library like `Awilix` or `InversifyJS` to manage dependencies.
+  - Ensure all routes and services can accept mock dependencies for testing.
+- Revisit integration tests to ensure they are isolated and do not depend on external systems.
+- Create mock implementations for services and repositories to use in tests.

+### Next Steps

+- Revisit this plan after finalizing the testing strategy.
+- Implement DI and update integration tests accordingly.

 ## Issues & Challenges